map-soriano/map-soriano/README.md

 ## 👨‍💻 About Me
 - 🔥 Would go through **ANYTHING** and even give up **EVERYTHING** for the stage
 - 👨‍🎓 Currently undertaking a `Bachelor of Science in Computer Science` program at Holy Angel University
-- 🐣 Currently onboarding as an intern
+- 🐣 Currently working as an intern

 ## 💻 Currently Learning/Involved
+_Slow progress to prevent burning out since currently working and learning as an intern_
 - ⚛️ Front End Development Libraries Certification ([freeCodeCamp](https://freecodecamp.org/map-soriano)) _(Currently stuck in Projects)_ 🥹
 - 🌱 Foundations Course (The Odin Project)
 - 🖥️ CS50 2019 Lectures (Harvard via YouTube)